PX4/PX4-user_guide/en/advanced_config/land_detector.md

 :::note
 When FW launch detection is enabled ([FW_LAUN_DETCN_ON](../advanced_config/parameter_reference.md#FW_LAUN_DETCN_ON)), the vehicle will stay in "landed" state until takeoff is detected (which is purely based on acceleration and not velocity).
 :::

+## VTOL Land Detector

+The VTOL land detector is 1:1 the same as the MC land detector if the system is in hover mode.
+In FW mode, land detection is disabled.